Shattered Sea: Half a War

-Bright Yilling, the champion of Grandmother Wexen, conquers Throvenland and kills King Fynn, and ally to Uthil and Grom.
+Bright Yilling, the champion of Grandmother Wexen, conquers Throvenland and kills King Fynn, an ally to Uthil and Grom.
 King Fynn's granddaughter Skara escapes to Gettland.
 She pleads with Uthil and Grom to retake Bail's Point, a strategic fortress in Throvenland.
 Grom lends his swordbearer Raith to Skara as a servant, hoping to plant a spy in her court.
 Unplanned, they start to fall in love.

 The alliance between Throvenland, Gettland, and Vansterland succeeds in retaking Bail's Point.
 Grom proposes marriage to Skara and she accepts for political reasons.
 Father Yarvi and his apprentice Koll reunite with Skifr, who tells them that Grandmother Wexen killed her family.
 Koll is torn between his desire to become a minister and his relationship with Brand's sister Rin.
 In Bail's Point, Bright Yilling kills Uthil in a duel and reveals that there is a traitor from Gettland who feeds him informations.

 Yilling's forces sack Thorlby, Gettland's capital, and kill Brand.
 Father Yarvi, Koll, and Skifr enter the forbidden elf-city of Strokom and steal weapons.
 With elf-weapons, they kill Bright Yilling and defeat his army.
 Before he dies, Yilling reveals to Skara the traitor's name.
 Gettland's and Vansterland's army conquer Skekenhouse, the High King's capital.
 Father Yarvi kills Grandmother Wexen, finally fulfilling his oath.
 The High King is found dead, and Grom is set to replace him as the new High King.
 Raith poisons Grom-gil-Gorm, who dies before marrying Skara and ascending the throne.

 Despite being in love with him, Skara breaks up with Raith and secretly aborts their unborn baby.
 Raith leaves with Thorn for the Empire of the South.
 Yarvi, now the head of the ministry, attempts to annex Throvenland and marry Skara to his younger half-brother.
 Skara rebuffs him, and it is revealed that Yarvi was the traitor.
 (He betrayed the alliance in order to ensure that Gettland would never sue for peace and threaten his desire for vengeance against the High King and Grandmother Wexen.)
 Skara blackmails Yarvi and asserts Throvenland's independence.
 Yarvi is left powerful but guilt-ridden.
 Koll abandons Yarvi and the ministry, choosing to stay with Rin in Queen Skara's service.